syncfusion-content/wpf-docs/wpf/Gantt/Getting-Started.md

 ## Schedule Padding

 Gantt schedule view can be extended by using the [`ScheduleRangePadding`](https://help.syncfusion.com/cr/wpf/Syncfusion.Gantt.Wpf~Syncfusion.Windows.Controls.Gantt.GanttControl~ScheduleRangePadding.html) property in GanttControl.
-It used to extend the schedule with number of lower timescale units.
-To improving user loading experiences.
+This property extends the schedule with number of lower timescale units to improve user-loading experiences.

 {% tabs %}